Socket

 For your convenience, each socket automatically joins a room identified

-).
+by its id (see Socket#id).
 This makes it easy to broadcast messages

 to other sockets: